jzuhone/cluster_merger_catalog/source/description.rst

 Some of the simulations with dark matter particles have mock "galaxies".
-These are dark matter particles which have been randomly drawn from the simulation, with a number per halo given by the mass-richness relation of `Andreon & Hurn 2010 <http://adsabs.harvard.edu/abs/2010MNRAS.404.1922A>`_.
+These are dark matter particles which have been randomly drawn from the simulation, with a number per halo given by the mass-richness relation of `Ford et al. 2014 <http://adsabs.harvard.edu/abs/2014MNRAS.439.3755F>`_.
 The galaxies are contained in FITS binary tables, which include sky positions, line-of-sight velocities, an identifier for which halo each galaxy originally belonged to, and unique IDs for every galaxy.
 These particles provide a way of measuring the kinematics of the merger from the perspective of the collisionless material with a statistical significance that is comparable to that obtained from measured redshifts of